Topology of Numbers

 Chapter 5.
 Classification of Quadratic Forms

 Hyperbolic Forms.
 Elliptic Forms.
 Parabolic and 0-Hyperbolic Forms.
 Equivalence of Forms.
 Symmetries.
-Class Number.
+The Class Number.
+Charting All Forms.

 Chapter 6.
 Representations by Quadratic Forms